 Once you step inside, you’ll most likely be shocked at how different the interior is from the outside.
 That’s due to the fact that most of the façades were reworked seven centuries after the church’s construction.
 Semicircular arches are everywhere, and heavy barrel-vaulted ceilings required the load-bearing walls to be thick and sturdy.

 The Camino de Santiago is the best known Spanish pilgrimage trail.
 And the Cathedral of Santiago de Compostela It is the final destination of this pilgrimage

 Santiago’s cathedral was designed with pilgrims in mind.
 Following the layout of similar pilgrimage churches, the architects extended the aisles on either side of the main nave where worshippers gather and wrapped them all the way around the apse, the east end behind the altar.
 This way the pilgrims can walk around the entire church without interrupting religious services.

 The beautiful cathedral is a UNESCO World Heritage Site and represents a truly grand finale to this pilgrimage

-The Cathedral of Santiago gives the opportunity for the pilgrims to walk around some extended aisles, to pay homage in chapels or pray while Mass is being held in the center of the building.
+The Cathedral of Santiago makes possible for the pilgrims to walk around the interior and to pay homage in chapels before getting to its center.

-In this cathedral a Pilgrim’s Mass is taking place every day while the immense incense burner is swinging a smoky way above the heads.
+A Pilgrim’s Mass takes place every day and the immense incense burner swings its smoky way across all the cathedral.

-One of the things that draws the attention of pilgrims while visiting La Catedral de Santiago is the high altar which is located above the crypt and where the relics of Saint James rest.
-The altar here is Baroque, brighten with gold and it has above a statue of the saint that Pilgrims can embrace thanks to a special opening.
+Maybe the most interesting point for the visitors is the high altar which is located above the crypt where the relics of Saint James are placed.
+This altar has a Baroque style, glittering with gold and above it there is a statue of the saint that can be embraced by pilgrims and tourists through a special opening.